pingidentity/pingidentity-server-profiles/getting-started/pingtoolkit/README.md

 # Purpose
-This repository serves as an example of how scripts and configuration can be stored and passed into a PingToolkit container for runtime.
+This repository serves as an example of how scripts and configuration can be stored and passed into a Ping Tool Kit container for runtime.

 ## Default Execution of Container
-If the PingToolkit is run with a default defition (i.e. no environment variables), the resulting container will be a simply Alpine container with the PingCommon hooks that prepare the container like any Ping Docker Image.
+If the Ping Tool Kit is run with a default defition (i.e. no environment variables), the resulting container will be a simply Alpine container with the PingCommon hooks that prepare the container like any Ping Docker Image.

 ### Example Run